ViewComponent/view_component/README.md

 ViewComponents also support the possibility of placing the Ruby component class inside the sidecar directory, grouping all related files in the same folder.

-> **Avoid** giving your containing folder the same name as your `.rb` file or there will be a conflict between Module and Class definitions
+_Note: Avoid giving your containing folder the same name as your `.rb` file or there will be a conflict between Module and Class definitions_

 ```
 app/components